 If I have larger tortillas in my kitchen that’s what I’ll use.
 But more often than not I have the smaller fajita-sized tortillas.
 So I’ll just fill a tortilla then top it with another tortilla and try not to overfill it. (but I usually fail, I can’t help myself!)

-The results of using these tortillas for my quesadillas are certainly palatable, But because there’s no fat in my mix-n-pour tortilla ingredients I haven’t really been pleased at how they toasted for quesadillas.
+But what about using them in quesadillas?
+Well the results of using these tortillas for my quesadillas are certainly palatable.
+But because there’s no fat in my mix-n-pour tortilla ingredients I haven’t really been pleased at how they toasted as quesadillas.
 They seem to end up tougher and not light & crispy.

 I have plenty of other delightful uses for my mix-n-pour tortillas, such as when enjoying Homemade Hummus or many Tex-Mex dishes.
 But traditional flour tortillas actually work better for me when making quesadillas.